Last modified: Nov. 1, 2025, 7:30 p.m.

 Native

-The adults fly in two overlapping generations from the end of April till July, and again from end July till the beginning of September.
+The adults fly in two overlapping generations from the end of April till July, and again from the end of July till late September, occasionally later to November.